paradite/retire-at-35/README.md

 With retirement, you know you have saved enough money to sustain the rest of your life.

-**Retirement enables a new way of life and work.**
+**Retirement enables a new way of life.**

 Retirement does not mean stop working.
-Instead, work becomes detached from making money.
+It simply means working is no longer about making money.
+Rather, it is about pursuing passion and interest.

-You can choose what to work on, purely driven by passion and interest.
 This makes retirement meaningful, fulfilling and hopefully even more productive.

 ## Why retire early?